confluentinc/kafka-tutorials/README.md

 ## Testing Locally

-Each tutorial in [Kafka Tutorials](https://developer.confluent.io/tutorials/) shows how to manually execute each tutorial step-by-step.
+Each tutorial shows how to manually execute each tutorial step-by-step.
 However, there are some scenarios when a user may want to run and test a tutorial in a more automated fashion:

 - End-to-end: user makes a small change to the code and wants to validate that the tutorial still works end-to-end